City of Providence, Rhode Island

 The Director of Housing & Community Development will respond in writing within 15 days to any written comments, questions, or complaints received regarding the Consolidated Plan, Annual Action Plan, CAPER or the City of Providence’s housing and community development programs in general.

 In accordance with 24 CFR 91.05(c)(2) and subpart B of the federal regulations relative to citizen participation for Community Planning and Development Programs and applicable waivers made available to those requirements through the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the City amends its Citizen Participation Plan as follows:

 - Includes virtual hearings as an allowed method for citizen participation;

 - Please be advised that if virtual hearings are used, real-time responses and accommodations for persons with disabilities and/or with limited English proficiency will be made available to the greatest extent possible.

-- Documents that declared disasters or emergency events, such as infectious disease pandemics, may necessitate expedited substantial amendments and citizen participation processes, and as such, reduces the public comment period on any expedited substantial amendment or citizen participation process to 5 days as permitted through the CARES Act.
+- Documents that declared disasters or emergency events, such as infectious disease pandemics, may necessitate expedited substantial amendments and citizen participation processes, and as such, reduces the public comment period on any expedited substantial amendment, Action Plan, or Consolidated Plan or citizen participation process to 5 days as permitted through the CARES Act.